bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 </div>
 </div>

 The `option_values` array combines the options small and blue to create the SKU SMALL-BLUE.
-The ID in the `option_values` array is the id from the variant option response `option_values > id`.
+The ID in the `option_values` array is the ID from the variant option response `option_values > id`.
 The `option_id` is the ID of the option.

 ```json
 {